Aegir on Backdrop: proof of concept

 Moving from drush to bee

 Following on my post about Aegir in 2025, I found that using Backdrop as a Drupal7 replacement works quite nicely.
 Drush, however, is another story.
 Drush does not support Backdrop (there is a sort of shim, but it’s not really a compatibility layer).
 A popular alternative to Drush on Backdrop is bee.
 It does work nicely as a CLI tool for Backdrop, and the usage is somewhat similar, but it is a completely different program.
+For example, Bee does not support drush aliases, and Aegir uses them a lot.

 In other words, all the drush part of Aegir has to be rewritten.
-Bee does not support drush aliases, and Aegir uses them a lot.
+That’s a major hurdle.

 Example